kuanchihwang/CAM-SIMA-Docs/docs/conversion/walkthrough.md

 There are no variables that Bug needs to mark as initialized.
 At least, so he thinks.
 He may revisit this!

 ### 1j - Initial standard name check
 Bug does an initial check of the [standard names spreadsheet](https://docs.google.com/spreadsheets/d/1vpQ_xDZk00Z-_3SpW5N2EF3_FY6K7opNN4cqtSMlbwU/edit?gid=0#gid=0).
-He is able to find standard anmes for all of the variables except the calendar type, current date and julian date info.
+He is able to find standard names for all of the variables except the calendar type, current date and julian date info.
 He adds those to the spreadsheet and sends an email to the other CAM SEs about needing to decide on a standard name for these variables.

 ### 1k - Update CAM interface call(s)
 Bug updates the call in `physpkg.F90`: